 Channelling water into the gardens of Versailles was a real challenge for the Sun King’s hydraulic engineers.
 The network that was created marked a milestone in technical prowess, and is based on the force of gravity and the use of a number of reservoirs located in the town and at various points of the gardens.
 Thanks to the skills and craftsmanship of the artisans of the period, still perpetuated today, this network still feeds the 55 pools and fountains in the gardens and even today makes it possible to put on a show created under Louis XIV, that of the Grandes Eaux Fountain Display.

 When you leave these fountains, you can go in two directions.
 You are near the Neptune Gate, which enables you to leave the Estate next to the town of Versailles, or reach the Palaces of Trianon and the Domain of Marie-Antoinette in 20 minutes on foot.
 Or you can go back towards the Palace by following the so-called Water (Infants’) Walk, whose name derives from the use of the words “marmots” to indicate small children.
 This walk eventually leads to the Nymphs of Diana Fountain, to the Pyramid and then to the North Parterre .
-Close to the Palace side of the Pyramid, you will find some toilets and the only covered picnic area , which is reserved in the first instance for school groups.
+Close to the Palace side of the Pyramid, you will find the only covered picnic area , which is reserved in the first instance for school groups.

 Parcours “Jardins et bassins”